fraguela/depspawn/README.md

 ### Documentation

-The best source for understanding in depth the DepSpawn programming model is the publication [A framework for argument-based task synchronization with automatic detection of dependencies](http://www.des.udc.es/~basilio/papers/Gonzalez13-DepSpawn.pdf) ([DOI 10.1016/j.parco.2013.04.012](http://dx.doi.org/10.1016/j.parco.2013.04.012)), although it misses some of the new synchronization mechanisms added in version 2.0.
+The best source for starting with DepSpawn is its [documentation](http://fraguela.github.io/depspawn/), which includes a step-by-step introduction that covers its semantics and API and discusses several interesting tips and tricks.
+A more detailed description of the DepSpawn programming model can be found the publication [A framework for argument-based task synchronization with automatic detection of dependencies](http://www.des.udc.es/~basilio/papers/Gonzalez13-DepSpawn.pdf) ([DOI 10.1016/j.parco.2013.04.012](http://dx.doi.org/10.1016/j.parco.2013.04.012)), although it lacks some of the new synchronization mechanisms added in version 1.0.

-The documentation that comes with the distribution contains a step-by-step introduction to DepSpawn.
-While this introduction covers the basic semantics topics more cursorily than the paper, it discusses several interesting tips, tricks and new features of the library that did not exist when the paper was published.